olivialba/onlineStoreTemplate/testing/reviews/aolivi_review.md

   - **Test Function Name:** `test_admin_add_product`
     - **Date Reviewed:** 08/07/2023
     - **Comments:**
       - Test whether something can be successfully added to the database.
-Test works, even if values are changed.
+Test works fine; you can change some values and the test will catch the errors.